MariskaDatema/Hello_World/README.md

 # Hello_World
-Portfolio of my courses in SQL and Python.
+Portfolio of assignments of courses in Data Science.

-Contents: LAB files of the introductory courses:
+IBM Data Science Professional Certificate (on Coursera):

+- Python for Data Science and AI (PY0101)

-- Databases and SQL for Data Science (by IBM on Coursera) (SQLDB0201)
+- Databases and SQL for Data Science (SQLDB0201)

-- Python for Data Science and AI (by IBM on Coursera)(PY0101)
+- Data Analysis with Python

+- Data Visualization with Python